oleksii-suprun/klipper-voron24-300/doc/can0_setup_guide.md

 Before following this guide, ensure you have:

-- CB1 running with SSH access
+- CM4 running with SSH access
 - Manta M8P flashed with Klipper firmware in "USB to CAN bus bridge" mode
-- NetworkManager configured for WiFi/Ethernet connectivity
+- Network connectivity configured (WiFi/Ethernet)
-- Root/sudo access on CB1
+- Root/sudo access on CM4
 - CAN toolhead boards flashed with appropriate Klipper firmware

 ## System Overview

 This setup creates a CAN network where:
-- **CB1**: Runs Klipper host software and configures CAN interface
+- **CM4**: Runs Klipper host software and configures CAN interface
 - **Manta M8P**: Acts as USB-to-CAN bridge (runs Klipper firmware)
 - **Toolhead boards**: Run Klipper firmware and communicate via CAN